greg-raven/Impeachment-Chronicles/_posts/2023-06-17-skipping-out.md

 ---
-title: 'The media lied about Trump not picking up the check in a Miami cafe'
+title: "The media lied about Trump not picking up the check in a Miami cafe"
 layout: post
 author:
 - Jack Montgomery